UDFs that Implement UDT Functionality | Teradata Vantage - UDFs that Implement UDT Functionality - Analytics Database - Teradata Vantage

 3. Register the UDF as a transform, ordering, or cast routine.

-cast CREATE CAST or REPLACE CAST
+Cast CREATE CAST or REPLACE CAST

-ordering CREATE ORDERING or REPLACE ORDERING
+Ordering CREATE ORDERING or REPLACE ORDERING

-transform CREATE TRANSFORM or REPLACE TRANSFORM
+Transform CREATE TRANSFORM or REPLACE TRANSFORM

 7. Use GRANT to grant privileges to users who are authorized to use the UDF and the UDT.